 Our Name

 We call this The American Leader because each of us who believes in American democracy is a leader in our own way.
-As engaged participants, it’s a bit like we are shareholders in our democracy.
-We all have different financial, time, and personal constraints that limit our ability to act and contribute to our nation’s sustenance, but we all are united by our aspiration to help our community and our country thrive.
+We all have different financial, time, and personal constraints that limit our ability to act and contribute to our nation’s sustenance, but we are all united by our aspiration to help our communities and our country thrive.

-The real challenge is not in identifying the problems, but in figuring out how to solve them.
-The leaders we profile are all willing to try something, no matter how complex or simple the idea and regardless of the risks of failure.
+The real challenge in our democracy lies not in identifying the problems, but in figuring out how to solve them.
+The leaders we profile are all willing to try something, no matter how complex or simple or risky the idea.
+They show us the many different ways and opportunities there are to step up and be responsible.
+Sometimes all that’s needed is a little imagination and some courage.